In this article, we’re going to:

 As with most types of ads, aim for quality over quantity.
 Bombarding users with interstitial ads will simply drive them away from your site or app, costing you valuable traffic and revenue.

-As a guideline, Google sets frequency capping at one interstitial ad per user per hour, limiting how many times someone will see the same advertisement.
+As a guideline, Google sets frequency capping at one interstitial ad per user per hour, limiting how many times someone will see the same advertisement (once per session).
 While you could increase the frequency with which you show ads, it’s a good idea to keep it under three per user within any given hour.

 Should you use interstitials?
 The answer to that question would depend on you, as the publisher, and the capabilities of the network or monetization partner with which you work.
 Ads, especially interstitial ads, need to find a balance between generating revenue and user experience.

 If you work with a monetization partner like rev•amp, where we employ the best practices, interstitials can be a highly lucrative and effective way to display ads.
 However, if your network uses tactics that will get your site penalized by search engines like Google, or if they’ll disrupt the user experience, it’s best to avoid using the format.

 With the right partner, interstitials can boost your revenue, attract more advertisers, and be an overall benefit to your site and users.